THautamaki/GHSCM/README.md

 matrix (inverse of the covariance) estimation.

-The method is described in the article *GHSCM: Efficient maximum a posteriori inference for biological networks with the graphical horseshoe prior*.
+The method is described in the article *GHSCM: Efficient maximum a posteriori inference for gene co-expression networks with the graphical horseshoe prior*.
 All results can be reproduced using the codes from the separate GitHub repository at
 <https://github.com/THautamaki/GHSCM_results>.